barotto/IBMulator/README.md

 Use './configure --help' to read the variuous compilation options.

-If you cloned the code from GitHub you also must launch
+If you cloned the code from GitHub, before the 'configure' script you must run:
-$ autoreconf
+$ autoreconf --install
-before the 'configure' script.

 ### Linux